-\ Students waiving out of P.E. for band, medical reasons, athletics (2 sport athletes for the semester), college bound curriculum (11-12), or graduation requirements (11-12) may have less than 4 - P.E./Health/Safety credits.
+^{} Students waiving out of P.E. for band, medical reasons, athletics (2 sport athletes for the semester), college bound curriculum (11-12), or graduation requirements (11-12) may have less than 4 - P.E./Health/Safety credits.
 The State of Illinois guidelines must be followed if waiving out of P.E.
 An alternate class MUST replace P.E.
-Health, Driver Education and Marching Band also count toward Physical Education/Health/Safety.
+Health, Driver Education and Band also count toward Physical Education/Health/Safety.
+SWiM (Students With Motivation) is a one-year required course for Freshmen.
+This class is a major part of phase four of the Freshman Transition Project.
+The areas that will be covered throughout the year include: transitioning to high school, academic and social responsibility, emotional and character development, leadership, growth mindset and developmental assets.
+Students who transfer in from a non-eight (8) period schedule school, must pass seven (7) credits per year while at Fulton High School and meet all graduation requirements.
+Transfer credits will be appraised and final required graduation credits may be adjusted.
+The Futon High School Counselor is here to help you throughout your high school experience.
+Contact the counseling department with any concerns or questions you may have at 815-589-3511.
 ARE YOU PLANNING ON GOING TO COLLEGE?